dtcristo/raylib-rust/README.md

 Rust bindings for [raylib](http://www.raylib.com/), a simple and easy-to-use library to learn videogames programming.

+## Development status

+The raw binding layer `raylib-sys` is fucntionally complete with an automatic build script tested on Linux and macOS, this downloads raylib binaries and statically links your project.
+The higher level `raylib` crate is still under active development and currently incomplete.

 ## Dependencies

 The following tools are required to build `raylib-sys`: